tbrunetti/Rosalind_HPC/getting-started-with-Linux-for-Rosalind.md

 ```
 [yourUsername@cubipmlgn01 ~]$ mv new_Rosalind_test_file.sh scripts
 ```
-Where the name of the file you want to move is the first string following the 'mv' command.
+Where the name of the file you want to move is the first string following the `mv` command.
 The next string is the name of the file/directory destination you want to move the file to.
 ```
 [yourUsername@cubipmlgn01 ~]$ ls -lh
 drwx--S--- 2 yourUsername myGroupName 4.0K Sep 28 15:12 scripts